 For many years I've worked in the business of visual design and promotion of products and services.
 Ah yes, that old 'positively leveraging a brand' so stuff can be seen, bought and sold.
 This business would often leave me thinking that we lived in a world of self denial, false perceptions and an overwhelming supply of unimportant information.

-I've often wondered; what would happen if all the branding and false messages was just suddenly stripped away?
-I'm not imagining some utopian vision here - that would be far too dictatorial.
-No, more like just a massive de-branding of everything where only the actual product itself is left visible without the soothingly wrapped, ripe images and words.
+I've often wondered; what would happen if all the branding and false messages were just suddenly stripped away?
+I'm not imagining some utopian vision here - that would be far too dictatorial!
+No. More like just a massive de-branding of everything where only the actual product itself is left visible without the soothingly wrapped, ripe images and Salespeak.
 What would we as consumers, rely on for our buying decisions?

 Please don't think I'm against 'pretty' things or form without function, I'm not.
-I just think we are too often manipulated by the mainstreaming of skewed messages as straight facts.
+I just think we are too often manipulated by the mainstreaming of skewed messages as straight facts or undeniable truths.

 And people are like that too; for some time I can never fully decide whether I'm engaging with a snow-covered person or a wilfully exposed one.